 frontend.hotdeploy is set to

-For older Vaadin versions this is a default and the only one development mode.
+true (see Configuration Properties for more information).
+For older Vaadin versions, this is a default and the only development mode.